 b.
 No sign shall be located in any vision triangle except official traffic signs and signs mounted eight feet or more above the ground whose supports, not exceeding two, do not exceed 12 inches at the widest dimension and, thus, do not constitute an obstruction.

 11. Location.
 No sign or structure thereof shall be permitted on a public right-of-way or public easement, except temporary real estate and garage sale signs may be placed on the public right-of-way with the approval of the adjacent land owner to provide direction to the property during a showing or sale provided such signs do not obstruct traffic visibility.
 Such signs may only be displayed during an open house or a garage sale and must be removed at the conclusion of such open house or sale.
-No sign shall be permitted to project over the public right-of-way or public easement, except with the approval of the Board of Zoning Appeals as a special use, or as a permitted use in the “C – 1” Central Business District when the lowest part of such sign is at least seven feet above the sidewalk area..
+No sign shall be permitted to project over the public right-of-way or public easement, except with the approval of the Board of Zoning Appeals as a special use, or as a permitted use in the “C – 1” Central Business District when the lowest part of such sign is at least seven feet above the sidewalk area.

 12. Portable Signs.
 Notwithstanding any other provisions of these regulations, the following

 provisions apply to the use of portable signs.

 a.
 A portable sign is defined as a temporary on-site sign designed in such a manner as to be readily movable and not permanently attached to the premises, such a A-frames, trailer signs, signs placed on vehicles, beacon lights and other similar signs.
 Removal of any wheels shall not change the definition of being readily moveable.
 Any such sign shall not exceed a height of 10 feet above grade level or 60 square feet in gross surface area.